 Heath River Wildlife Center

-The lodge offers an array of options almost too numerous and varied to be taken on one visit.
-We may spot wildlife along the lightly-used trails of this remote forest, and perhaps stake out one of the lodge’s mammal clay licks, in hopes of sighting an elusive Lowland Tapir, the Amazon’s largest mammal.
+The lodge offers an array of options too numerous and varied to be taken on one visit.
+We may spot wildlife along the lightly-used trails of this remote forest, and perhaps stake out one of the lodge’s mammal clay licks, in hopes of sighting an elusive tapir, the Amazon’s largest mammal.
 We can visit the abundant birds and monkeys of a secluded oxbow lake, travel upriver and float stealthily downstream with the engine off, and walk or bicycle through the astonishing change of environments to be experienced on the short journey from the river to the Pampas del Heath – an excursion that also takes in a rare nesting site of the Red-bellied and Blue-and-yellow Macaws.

 Day 1: Puerto Maldonado to Heath River Wildlife Center

 Fly to Puerto Maldonado on morning flight.
 Our staff will welcome you at the airport in Puerto Maldonado and drive you through the city to the boat dock on the Tambopata River.
 Here we board a motorized canoe and head towards the nearby confluence of the mighty Madre de Dios River to the mouth of the Heath River which is the natural border of Peru and Bolivia.
 On this important Amazonian tributary we have a view of the diversity of the riverside environment; cliffs of red earth are interspersed with thick banks of Cercopia trees and couch grass.